 The work our member charities are undertaking now includes providing people with the means to protect themselves from coronavirus with soap, water, handwashing stations and information.
 DEC member charities are also working to provide frontline medical staff with protective equipment, medical supplies and training.
 They are also working with communities to make sure that Covid-19 does not lead to food insecurity, and to prevent people from going hungry and children becoming malnourished.

 Help people in the world's most fragile places protect themselves from the virus

 DEC charities have extensive experience in responding to epidemics and disease outbreaks in different and challenging contexts such as cholera in Yemen and Ebola in DR Congo and West Africa.

-While we are deeply concerned for vulnerable people in the UK, the DEC is unable to fund domestic emergency responses because our mandate is focused on delivering humanitarian assistance in the world’s poorest countries, as is most of the work of our member charities.
+While we are deeply concerned for vulnerable people and frontline workers in the UK, the DEC is unable to fund domestic emergency responses because our mandate is focused on delivering humanitarian assistance in the world’s poorest countries, as is most of the work of our member charities.
 You can find out more about how we work here.